WISDEM/RAFT/docs/usage.rst

             stations   :  [0, 1]                    # [-]    location of stations along axis.
 Will be normalized such that start value maps to rA and end value to rB d          :  12.5                      # [m]    diameters if circular or side lengths if rectangular (can be pairs) t          :  0.05                      # [m]    wall thicknesses (scalar or list of same length as stations) extensionA : 0.0                        # [m]    length of extension on end A of the outer column.
 This extension is to ensure a valid boolean union operation when members are intersected.
-This will be autonatically determined when using within WEIS.
+This will be automatically determined when using within WEIS.
             extensionB : 0.0                        # [m]    length of extension on end B of the outer column.
 This extension is to ensure a valid boolean union operation when members are intersected.
-This will be autonatically determined when using within WEIS.
+This will be automatically determined when using within WEIS.
             Cd         :  0.8                       # [-]    transverse drag coefficient       (optional, scalar or list of same length as stations)
             Ca         :  1.0                       # [-]    transverse added mass coefficient (optional, scalar or list of same length as stations)
             CdEnd      :  0.6                       # [-]    end axial drag coefficient        (optional, scalar or list of same length as stations)